Find out about the side effects of radiotherapy for nasal and sinus cancer and how to cope with them.

-There is some evidence to suggest that having acupuncture may help with a dry mouth, caused by radiotherapy to the head and neck area.
+There is some evidence to suggest that having acupuncture may help with a dry mouth.

 You may lose your sense of taste, have strange tastes or dulled taste.
 People often describe a metallic taste in their mouth with radiotherapy.
 Some chemotherapy drugs may cause similar changes in your taste.

 Loss of taste will affect your appetite.
 This doesn’t help when you are finding it difficult to eat anyway.
 Although you can recover your sense of taste, some people may find it is permanently dulled.

-Because the eyes are so close to the nose and paranasal sinuses, having radiotherapy to this area sometimes means that your eye is in the path of the radiotherapy.
+Your eyes are close to the nose and paranasal sinuses.
+Having radiotherapy to this area sometimes means that your eye is in the path of the treatment.

 If it is, the radiotherapy may damage some parts of your eye and change how well you can see.

-Radiotherapy to the nasal cavity or paranasal sinuses can damage the cells in your nose that give you your sense of smell.
-This may be while you have your treatment, and during your recovery.
+Radiotherapy can damage the cells in your nose that give you your sense of smell.
+This may be while you have your treatment and during your recovery.

 Some people may find their sense of smell never quite gets back to normal.

 Radiotherapy to the nasal cavity or paranasal sinuses can affect your hearing.
-You may find it hard to hear soft sounds or to tell different sounds apart.
+You may find it hard to hear soft sounds.
+Or you may have problems to tell different sounds apart.

-This may only be a temporary problem whilst you have your treatment and are recovering from it.
-Occasionally the hearing loss can be permanent.
+This may only be a temporary problem while you have your treatment and are recovering from it.
+In some people hearing loss can be permanent.

 Radiotherapy to the neck can damage the thyroid gland.
 If this happens, you will need to take pills to replace thyroid hormones.

-Your specialist will test how well your thyroid is working after your course of radiotherapy.
+You will have thyroid tests after your course of radiotherapy.

-Radiotherapy causes some hair loss to the area being treated.
-It can also cause hair loss on the opposite side of the head where the radiotherapy beam leaves the body (the exit site).
+Radiotherapy causes some hair loss to the area of treatment.
+It can also cause hair loss on the opposite side of the head.
+This is where the radiotherapy beam leaves the body (the exit site).